PAMM is a way for investors to put money to work by allocating a proportion of their account funds to other traders.

-What is PAMM?
-In a nutshell, it’s a way for you to put your money to work by investing in experienced forex traders.
-It’s akin to investing in a managed investment fund.
+For the investor, it is passive.
 It doesn’t require any knowledge of trading, and there are no decisions to make other than which traders to allocate your money to.

-PAMM – or it’s full name Percentage Allocation Management Module – has become a very appealing alternative investment vehicle recently.
+PAMM – or it’s full name Percentage Allocation Management Module – is appealing to some as an alternative way to invest.
 The reasons are not difficult to see.
-Poor returns from the stock and bond markets, coupled with ultra-low interest rates have seen investors looking elsewhere for better yielding products – beyond the traditional offerings.
+Poor returns from the stock and bond markets, coupled with ultra-low interest rates have seen investors looking elsewhere for better yields – beyond the traditional offerings.

-Many forex brokers now offer investors online PAMM accounts in one form or another.
-LiteForex’s PAMM account, which I’m going to talk about here is just one of them.
+Many online brokers now offer investors online PAMM accounts in one form or another.

 You’ll achieve the same profits or bear the same losses as the trader you copy over the period you invest.